 Balance of Trade & Global Competitiveness

-other words, foreign companies are better at competing than domestic U.S. companies.
-With improvement of IT & Telecom technologies, offshoring will increase and knowledge networks will expand.
+words, foreign companies are better at competing than domestic U.S. companies.
+With the improvement of IT & Telecom technologies, offshoring will increase and knowledge networks will expand.
 In other words, the U.S. will

 decline in international competitiveness.
 The United States is not the only economic superpower any more.
 In a global

 economy, the name of the game is global competition: Boeing vs. Airbus, Intel vs. AMD, GM vs. Toyota, and so on.
-U.S.
+The

-cannot compete with China’s low-cost manufacturing or India’s low-cost services.
-Several of U.S.’s largest companies
+U.S. cannot compete with China’s low-cost manufacturing or India’s low-cost services.
+Several of U.S.’s largest

-Intel, Boeing, GM and Ford are closing local factories and laying off workers due to slowing demand and increased global
+companies such as Intel, Boeing, GM and Ford are closing local factories and laying off workers due to slowing demands

-• The growth of China, India and other countries will create major demands for oil and depleting the supply,
+• The rapid growth of China, India and other developing countries will create major demands for oil, thus

-energy and health care costs, combined with negative personal savings rates, create strong negative forces that impede
+household disposable income.
+Soaring energy costs, combined with negative personal savings rates create strong negative

 Dollar Exchange Rate

-• In the past few years, the U.S. dollar has slipped about about 40% against the Euro and major currencies.
+• In the past few years, the U.S. dollar has slipped about 40% against the Euro and other major currencies.
 In

-other words, U.S. citizens' buying power is reduced significantly.
-Weaker dollar causes the price of imports to rise
+other words, U.S. citizen's buying power is reduced significantly.
+The weaker dollar causes the price of imports to rise

 (Wal-Mart buys about $20 billion in goods from China alone).
 The low-income sector has not felt the price increase

-because of the intervention of the Chinese central bank to protect against the floating of its Yuan currency.
-If China
+because of the intervention of the Chinese Central Bank to prevent the floating of its Yuan currency.
+If China allows

-allows the Yuan to float freely, then the prices can increase to 50% and maybe even more.
-Not only the price of imports
+the Yuan to float freely, then the prices can increase 50% or more.
+Not only would the price of imports increase, but

-will increase but local goods will increase too, due to the following (1) the increased cost of imported raw material
+local goods will increase as well, due to the following; (1) the increased cost of imported raw material and components

-and components (2) the increased price of foreign products, will provide coverage for local producers to increase their
+(2) the increased price of foreign products, will provide coverage for local producers to increase their prices, in

 • What is the U.S. economic outlook?
 If you compare the global economy to the stock market and the U.S. economy to